cmasfo-github/cmasfo-github/README.md

 * [PayPal](https://paypal.me/cmasfopaypal) (USD)
 * [Toss](https://toss.me/cmasfo) (KRW)

-You can also contribute the project with making github issues or pull requests.
+You can also contribute to this project with making github issues, or pulling requests.